 EAS currently sends emergency messages with the cooperation of broadcast radio and television and most cable television stations.
 It originated as CONELRAD (Control of Electromagnetic Radiation) in 1951, as part of America's response to the threat of nuclear attack.
 In 1963, the system was opened to state and local participation.
 Through most of its existence, the alert system was known as the Emergency Broadcast System.
-The name was changed when the technology was upgraded and automated during the 1990's.
+The name was changed when the technology was upgraded and automated during the 1990s.

-Congress has placed responsibility for civil defense measures, which include operation of the present-day EAS at the national level, with the Director of the Federal Emergency Management Agency (FEMA) now part of the Department of Homeland Security (DHS).
+Congress has placed responsibility for civil defense measures, which include operation of the present-day EAS at the national level, with the Director of the Federal Emergency Management Agency (FEMA) now part of DHS.
 The FCC has been designated by FEMA to manage broadcaster involvement in EAS; it currently provides technical standards and support for EAS, rules for its operation, and enforcement within the broadcasting and cable industries.
 Non-federal EAS operational plans are developed primarily at the state and local level.
 The emergency response officials who, typically, initiate an EAS message for a state or local emergency also work with FEMA.
 The FCC requires states that have developed an EAS plan to file the plans with the FCC.
 Not all states have FCC-compliant EAS plans that have been approved and reviewed by the FCC.
 FEMA advisors often help to integrate EAS usage into regional or state emergency response plans.
 The decentralized process of EAS coordination and implementation contributes to uneven planning; for example, procedures for initiating a message and activating EAS differ from state to state.

-Umbrella organizations that participate in EAS planning and administration include the Media Security and Reliability Council (an FCC Advisory Committee), the Primary Entry Point Advisory Committee, and associations such as the National
+Umbrella organizations that participate in EAS planning and administration include the Media Security and Reliability Council (an FCC Advisory Committee), the Primary Entry Point Advisory Committee, and associations such as the National Association of Broadcasters, the National Alliance of State Broadcasters Associations, and individual state broadcasting associations.
+States and localities organize Emergency Communications Committees whose members often include representatives from broadcasting companies or local TV and radio stations.
+These committees agree on the chain-of-command and other procedures for activating an